• Skip to main content

 Minister of Tourism, Haim Katz launches the international travel fair IMTM 2026 (International Mediterranean Tourism Market) with the message “The Recovery is Already Here”.
 Well, it’s not.

-This image shows the trade show floor of IMTM in February 2023 before the war in Gaza, we are not there yet, either by the number of IMTM visitors, or by tourism recovery.
+The first image shows the trade show floor of IMTM in February 2023 before the war in Gaza, we are not there yet, either by the number of IMTM visitors, or by tourism recovery.

 IMTM 2023